GAIR-NLP/DatasetResearch/README.md

 ![Teaser](assets/teaser.png)

-The first comprehensive benchmark for evaluating AI agents' ability to discover and synthesize datasets from real-world demands across knowledge-intensive and reasoning-intensive tasks.
+Thid id the first comprehensive benchmark for evaluating AI agents' ability to discover and synthesize datasets from real-world demands across knowledge-intensive and reasoning-intensive tasks.
 Our tri-dimensional evaluation framework reveals that even advanced systems achieve only 20% accuracy, establishing rigorous baselines for autonomous dataset discovery and illuminating the path toward AI capable of finding any dataset in the digital universe.

 ## 🚀 Features